danfruehauf/NetworkManager-ssh/README.md

 If all went right, you should have a new VPN of type <i>SSH</i> when creating a new VPN.

+## Server side configuration
+Even though this is a bit off-topic, I've decided to cover it anyway.

+On the server, you'll need to enable in <i>/etc/ssh/sshd_config</i>:

+	PermitTunnel=yes

+In terms of firewall configuration, I recommend looking at the "standard" way of editing firewall rules on your distribution.
+These however, should work on most GNU/Linux distributions.

+Tun devices:

+	-I FORWARD -i tun+ -j ACCEPT
+	-I FORWARD -o tun+ -j ACCEPT
+	-I INPUT -i tun+ -j ACCEPT
+	-I POSTROUTING -i tun+ -o EXTERNAL_INTERFACE -j MASQUERADE

+Tap devices:

+	-I FORWARD -i tap+ -j ACCEPT
+	-I FORWARD -o tap+ -j ACCEPT
+	-I INPUT -i tap+ -j ACCEPT
+	-I POSTROUTING -i tap+ -o EXTERNAL_INTERFACE -j MASQUERADE

+Please use these firewall rules as a reference only.

 ## Limitations

 ### Authentication Types
-Right now only ssh-agent authentication is supported, so you need to:
+Right now only <i>ssh-agent</i> authentication is supported, so you need to:

-You will need ssh-agent running before you start NetworkManager-ssh.
+You will need <i>ssh-agent</i> running before you start NetworkManager-ssh.

-How do you know if you have ssh-agent running?
+How do you know if you have <i>ssh-agent</i> running?
 Simply run:

 	$ env | grep SSH
 	SSH_AGENT_PID=16152